DarkAtra/v-rising-discord-bot-companion/README.md

 Returns a list of connect and disconnect events for the last 10 minutes.
 Intended to be used in conjunction with the [v-rising-discord-bot](https://github.com/DarkAtra/v-rising-discord-bot) to log connect and disconnect messages on discord.

-Note that this activity list is not persistent across server restarts.
+Note that this is not persistent across server restarts.

 #### Example Response